jkingportfolio/CI_PP4_Pic_Pals/README.md

 - Javascript

 ### Frameworks and Tools
-!!!
-ADD LINKS !!!

 - [Django 3.2.16](https://www.djangoproject.com/) - Used to rapidly develop the site.
-- Psycopg2 - Used as a PostgreSQL adaptor
+- [Psycopg2](https://pypi.org/project/psycopg2/) - Used as a PostgreSQL adaptor
-- Gunicorn -
+- [Gunicorn](https://gunicorn.org/) - Used for being a pure-Python HTTP server for WSGI applications
-- Git - Used for version control.
+- [Git](https://git-scm.com/) - Used for version control.
-- GitHub - Used to deploy the projects code.
+- [GitHub](https://github.com/) - Used to deploy the projects code.
-- Gitpod - Used to develop and test code.
+- [Gitpod](https://www.gitpod.io/) - Used to develop and test code.
-- Heroku Platform - Used to deploy the live project.
+- [Heroku Platform](https://id.heroku.com/) - Used to deploy the live project.
-- Crispy Forms - Used to format forms.
+- [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Used to format forms.
-- Am i Responsive - Used to create a mock up image of the site on different screen sizes.
+- [Am i Responsive](https://ui.dev/amiresponsive) - Used to create a mock up image of the site on different screen sizes.
-- Balsamiq - Used to produce wireframes of the site.
+- [Balsamiq](https://balsamiq.com/) - Used to produce wireframes of the site.
-- Boostrap 5 - Used to develop the layout of the site.
+- [Boostrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Used to develop the layout of the site.
-- Cloudinary - Used to store post images.
+- [Cloudinary](https://cloudinary.com/) - Used to store post images.
-- Font Awesome - Used to produce icons on the site.
+- [Font Awesome](https://fontawesome.com/) - Used to produce icons on the site.
-- Graphviz - Used to generate pydot file / database diagram image.
+- [Graphviz](https://dreampuf.github.io/GraphvizOnline) - Used to generate pydot file / database diagram image.
-- Google Fonts - Used to import the sites font family.
+- [Google Fonts](https://fonts.google.com/) - Used to import the sites font family.
+- [Affinity Designer](https://affinity.serif.com/en-gb/) - Used to create the logo and delete buttons.
 - Validation
-    - WC3 Validator - Used to validate the HTML code of the site.
+    - [WC3 Validator](https://validator.w3.org/) - Used to validate the HTML code of the site.
-    - Jigsaw W3 Validator- Used to validate the CSS of the site.
+    - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/)- Used to validate the CSS of the site.
-    - Jshint - Used to validate the Javascript of the site.
+    - [Jshint](https://jshint.com/) - Used to validate the Javascript of the site.
-    - PEP8 - Used to validate code against Python conventions.
+    - [Pycodestyle](https://pypi.org/project/pycodestyle/) - Used to validate code against Python conventions.
-    - Chrome dev tools (Lighthouse) - Used to measure site performance, SEO and accessiblity
+    - [Chrome dev tools (Lighthouse)](https://www.djangoproject.com/) - Used to measure site performance, SEO and accessiblity
-    - WAVE Validator - Used to evaluate site accessibility
+    - [WAVE Validator](https://www.djangoproject.com/) - Used to evaluate site accessibility

 ## Libraries